Zechariah 9 – A Humble King Conquers

 And from the River to the ends of the earth.’

 a.
-The battle bow shall be cut off: Zechariah 9:9 belongs to the first coming of Jesus, but Zechariah 9:10 is associated with the Second Coming of Jesus, when He comes in power and glory to reign over this earth for 1,000 years.
-In that day there will be an enforced righteousness, and He will no longer allow war (Isaiah 2:4).
+The battle bow shall be cut off: Zechariah 9:9 belongs to the first coming of Jesus, but Zechariah 9:10 is associated with the second coming of Jesus, when He comes in power and glory to reign over this earth for 1,000 years.
+In that day there will be enforced righteousness, and He will no longer allow war (Isaiah 2:4).

 i.
-“Even though the Evangelists saw fulfillment of verse 9, they did not go on to quote verse 10, which may indicated that they were conscious of having only a partial fulfillment.”
+“Even though the Evangelists saw fulfillment of verse 9, they did not go on to quote verse 10, which may indicate that they were conscious of having only a partial fulfillment.”
 (Baldwin)

 b.
 His dominion shall be “from sea to sea, and from the River to the ends of the earth”: When Jesus rules over this earth, His reign will be universal.
 The entire earth will be under His authority.